 How to Talk About Tough Topics

-Talking to a child about tough topics such as violence, racism, and death are never easy.
+Talking to your child or teenager about tough topics such as violence, racism, and death are never easy.
 But age appropriate talks are necessary to make sure your child feels safe.

 Here are tips on how to talk with your child about tough topics.